camsteffen/myrustfmt/rustfmt differences.md

-* When a closure body begins with `match`, `loop` or a multi-line struct literal, it is wrapped with a block.
 * A chain of binary operators of equal precedence are treated as a single chain.
-* A dot chain of only two elements (e.g. expr.field) may be wrapped and is not exempt from chain_width.
 * A method call with one argument that is a function call is not exempt from fn_call_width.
 * When `impl` generics are formatted on multiple lines, the rest of the header is not indented.
 * Struct patterns are formatted consistently with struct expressions.
 Rustfmt gives struct patterns